 FACTOIDS & TRIVIA

 In an effort to move away from strictly jazz archtops, Guild designed a series of mid-line laminated maple archtops in the late 1950s.
 The single pickup CE-100 Capri was introduced in 1956 and the two pickup model (CE-100D) followed in 1959.
 Guild used the CE-100 as a springboard for the T-50 and T-100 models.
 These are identical to the CE-100 except for a thinner body (2 inch depth).
 Production of the CE-100D was low (less than 100 per year) so they are considered uncommon.
 This particular guitar is an early style CE-100DP (DP denotes double pickup) and sports a factory-optional Guild Bigsby vibrato tailpiece which makes it even more uncommon.
-The Guild Bigsby was introduced in 1961 and, according to Guild's factory records, this was the second of only four CE-100Ds to be fitted with this option that year.
+The Guild Bigsby was introduced in 1961 and, according to noted Guild expert and author Hans Moust, Guild's factory records show this was one of several batches of CE-100Ds to be fitted with this option that year.

 GUILD CE-100DP CAPRI (1961)